-- This measure is part of a publicly reported composite (Perioperative Medications domain) as part of the voluntary STS Public Reporting of the isolated CABG composite.
-About 49.8% of the STS Adult Cardiac Surgery Database's 1,030 participants are voluntarily enrolled in the public reporting program. - 4a.2.
+• This measure is publicly reported through the STS Public Reporting Program, both individually and as part of the STS CABG Composite.

+4a.2.
 Feedback on the measure by those being measured or others.
 Three criteria demonstrate feedback: 1) those being measured have been given performance results or data, as well as assistance with interpreting the measure results and data; 2) those being measured, and other users have been given an opportunity to provide feedback on the measure performance or implementation; 3) this feedback has been considered when changes are incorporated into the measure